aetotvl6789/graphql-wg/rfcs/Struct.md

-A `struct` is composed of fields, each field has a type, and the type of a `struct` field can be a `struct`, `structUnion`, scalar, enum, or a wrapping type over any of these.
+A `struct` is composed of fields, each field has a type, and the type of a `struct` field can be a `struct`, `structUnion`, scalar, enum, or a wrapping type over any of these. (i.e. it is only composed of types that are valid in both input and output.)

 Importantly, when querying a `struct` you can never reach an object type, union or interface from within a `struct` - the entire `struct` acts as a leaf.

 Similarly, for input, a `struct` may never contain an input object.

-Like for input objects, a `struct` may not contain an unbreakable cycle.
+Similar to input objects, a `struct` may not contain an unbreakable cycle.

 ```graphql
 struct Biography {